angel-badillo-hernandez/4883-PT-Badillo/Assignments/A05/README.md

 ### Instructions

 - Just compile main.cpp, then run the executable from the command line but be sure to redirect input to a correctly formatted input file.
-Guidelines
 - Example Command:
     - `g++ main.cpp -o main`
     - `./main < <inputfile>`